openhab/org.openhab.binding.zigbee/CONTRIBUTING.md

 There are several exceptions to the signing requirement.
 Currently these are:

 * Your patch fixes spelling or grammar errors.
-* Your patch is a single line change to documentation.
+* Your patch is a small change to documentation.

 ## Community Guidelines